Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Introduction

-Another weakness of the existing battery SOC and SOH estimation methods is that little attention has been paid to reducing their computational complexity.
-In most studies, the estimation accuracy is set to be the only metric to measure how good or bad an algorithm is.
-However, for state estimation of the battery pack, the computational complexity can also be an essential and practical factor to consider \cite{pack_review}.
+Another weakness of the existing battery SOC and SOH estimation literature is that little attention has been paid to reducing their computational complexity.
+In most academic studies, estimation accuracy is often the only metric used to measure how good or bad a method is.
+However, for state estimation in a battery pack, the computational complexity can also be an essential and practical factor to consider \cite{pack_review}.
 For example, in a Tesla Model S, there are 96 series-connected battery modules, so the workload and computational cost can be very high if we adopt a complex filter-based method for each module \cite{tesla}.
-To solve such a problem, we noticed that some studies proposed to use a simple algorithm first to identify the "weakest" cell in the battery pack (i.e., the cell that has the lowest voltage or some other apparent characteristics that make it more likely to have the lowest SOC or SOH) and then use another complex algorithm to estimate the state of those weakest cells \cite{tesla,pack1,pack2,preet}.
-While this idea can partially solve the question, the algorithm may not capture the weakest cell correctly, which could make the estimation too optimistic.
+To solve such a problem, we noticed that some studies proposed to use a simple method first to identify the ``weakest'' cell in the battery pack (i.e., the cell that has the lowest voltage or some other apparent characteristics that make it more likely to have the lowest SOC or SOH) and then use another complex method to estimate the state of those weakest cells \cite{tesla,pack1,pack2,preet}.
+While this idea can partially solve the problem, the method may not capture the weakest cell correctly, which could make the estimation too optimistic.